philippesalvail/m4-2-react--ecosystem/README.md

 Inside `ListingGrid`, we'll want to map over this array, and produce some UI for each element of the array.
 In the screenshot, quite a bit of styling is applied, but you can feel free to style this however you want.
 The only requirements are that you render the image, the item name, and the item latin name:

+### Minimal styling:

 ![minimal styling](./__lecture/assets/unstyled-items.png)

+### Fancy styling:

 ![lots of styling](./__lecture/assets/styled-items.png)

 > Hint: To arrange things in a grid, you can either give each one a specific width and use `display: inline-block` to stack them side-by-side.
-You can also use CSS grid, by using `auto-fit` and `minmax`.
+>
+> If you're feeling adventurous, you can also use CSS grid.
+Here's a tutorial for this kind of layout: https://evanminto.com/blog/intrinsically-responsive-css-grid-minmax-min/

 ---